offbynull/aligner/README.md

 * ~~const correct container_creator_packs~~
 * ~~CHANGE const G& graph TO const G& g~~
 * sliced_subdivider -- changed "whole_graph" to "graph_partition"?
-* add E_COUNT type to readable_pairwise_alignment_graph concept and graph implementations -- make use of it in slot_container.h rather than asking the user to supply it
-  * E_COUNT is a type wide enough to hold the maximum number of edges from one node to another
-  * or ... use "offbynull/aligner/backtrackers/pairwise_alignment_graph_backtracker/utils.h" to determine what the correct type should be
 * ~~max_grid_node_depth should be a parameter directly on the class, EVALUATABLE AT COMPILE_TIME~~
 * ~~resident_segmenter - some use of std::vector -- move creation of types in container_pack_creators (SEE TODOs IN RESIDENT_SEGMENTER -- DOES IT EVEN NEED TO EXIST?)~~
 * ~~resident_segmenter - move is_node_on_max_path/walk_to_node to static functions in bidiwalker?~~